maidsafe/sn-testnet-deploy/README.md

 We make use of Ansible for provisioning the VMs.
 Since Ansible is a Python application, it is advisable to install it in a virtualenv.
 If this sounds unfamiliar, I would recommend asking ChatGPT something along the lines of, "How can I install Ansible in a virtualenv created and managed by virtualenvwrapper?"
 The virtualenv must be activated any time you use the tool.

+August 2023 update: please pin to Ansible version 8.2.0, using `pip install ansible==8.2.0`.
+There is an issue with the newer version not correctly reading the Digital Ocean environment variables for the dynamic inventory.

 After you've installed these tools, run our `setup` command:
 ```
 cargo run -- setup